Lucille Farrier Stickel

-Lucille Farrier Stickel (January 11, 1915 – February 22, 2007) was an American wildlife toxicologist and director of the Patuxent Wildlife Research Center from 1972 to 1982.
+Elizabeth Lucille Farrier Stickel (January 11, 1915 – February 22, 2007), was an American wildlife toxicologist and director of the Patuxent Wildlife Research Center from 1972 to 1982.
 Her research focused extensively on contaminants in wildlife ecosystems, and her research on the effects of the pesticide DDT helped form the basis for Rachel Carson's book Silent Spring.
 She was also the first woman to become both a senior scientist as a civil servant of the US government and to be director for a national research laboratory.

 Early life and education

-Childhood & family
+Childhood and family

-Elizabeth Lucille Farrier Stickel, known by her close peers as Lucille, was born on January 11, 1915 in Hillman, Michigan.
+Elizabeth Lucille Farrier Stickel, known by her close peers as Lucille, was born on January 11, 1915, in Hillman, Michigan.
+Stickel did not have an easy childhood.
+She was one of two sisters, and her father died when she was 5 years old due to influenza.
 As a child, she had a calling for nature.
 She acquired this love for the environment by allotting most of her free time to outdoor activities including swimming and climbing.
 She was reported to have climbed to the rooftops of almost all the homes in her small town.
 She expanded her love for nature as she spent many of her summers at her family cottage on Lake Avalon, close to her hometown, as well as trips to Florida during the winter with her family.

 Education

-In the 1920s, Lucille attended Roosevelt High School, a local public school, where she excelled in academics.
+In the 1920s, Stickel attended Roosevelt High School, a local public school, where she excelled in academics.
 She was also involved in the girl scouts and high school sports.
 She was a young, enthusiastic adventurer with a drive for her education.
 As she approached college, she began to further her career as a scientist.
+During the depression, her family lost everything.
+However, that didn’t stop her from pursuing higher education.
+She continued on to college and maintained a 30 hour work week while also being a full time student.

-Lucille Stickel obtained her Bachelor of Science from Eastern Michigan University in 1936, graduating as a member of Phi Beta Kappa.
-She went to the University of Michigan for both her master's degree and Ph.D and acquired them in 1938 and 1949, respectively.
+Lucille Farrier Stickel obtained her Bachelor of Science from Michigan State Normal College, now Eastern Michigan University, in 1936, graduating as a member of Phi Beta Kappa.
+Stickel went on to teach for one year in Ypsilanti, MI before returning to her education.
+She went to the University of Michigan for both her master's degree and Ph.D in zoology and acquired them in 1938 and 1949, respectively.
+In 1941, Stickel's husband, William Henson Stickel, was transferred to Patuxent Research Refuge to work as a wildlife biologist, and Lucille followed.
+During this time, until 1943, she postponed her doctoral program and worked as a volunteer editor and junior biologist at Patuxent.